thebaoneverdie/Project-Shopping-Website/README.md

 # E-Commerce Website

 This is a solo project built as a fully functional e-commerce website with essential features for managing products, users, and orders.

-To review code please change to Developer branch!!!
+To review these code please change to Developer branch!!!

 ## Features